gw2509/compounds/README.md

 ##Future Improvements

+- Data validation on POST and PUT operations
 - Implement filtering and ordering features
 - Make the API more "hypermedia-driven" by following HATEOAS principles in the API design
 - Improve automation by moving database script generation into the Docker&trade; configuration
-- One or two of the auto-generated SQL queries are inefficient and should be optimised
+- One or two of the (ORM) auto-generated SQL queries are inefficient and should be optimised